khieunguyen/EasyFlaskApp/README.md

 ```

 ### Set up the environment
-On your terminal, let's `cd` to the your project folder (e.g `EasyFlaskApp`) and run the following command to initialize a new environment and install all dependencies:
+On your terminal, let's `cd` to your project folder (e.g `EasyFlaskApp`) and run the following command to initialize a new environment and install all dependencies:
 ```bash
 poetry install
 ```